binaryage/asepsis/readme.md

 Please report any issues.
 Similar approach was used in TotalFinder for more than 2 years without troubles.
 It is not a perfect solution but it improves situation for people who don't care about .DS_Store files that much and can afford losing them from time to time.

+## Is this safe?

+Use it at your own risk.
+It sounds scary but it is pretty lightweight solution.
+You should review the code to see what it does.

+If it helps you...
+I'm running Asepsis on my own machine and I'm pretty happy about it.

+## Why is this better than TotalFinder?

+Thanks to DYLD_INSERT_LIBRARIES this solution is system-wide and applies to all processes using DesktopServicesPriv.
+Not only Finder.
+Also there is a timing problem with TotalFinder.
+The plugin gets injected into the Finder after some delay.
+Prior injection Finder could touch some .DS_Store files creating garbage again.
+More than that!
+After injection it could cause internal confusion because Finder has cached some of .DS_Store files in-memory already.
+For example ~/Desktop/.DS_Store was a common pain point.
+It fixes also Spotlight comments - with Asepsis it sticks which wasn't the case with TotalFinder.

 ## Could this be ported to Snow Leopard?

 Probably yes.
 Pre-Lion DesktopServicesPriv calls File Manager APIs from CoreServices.
-Technically same approach can be done there.
-This is what TotalFinder does under Snow Leopard using mach_override.
+Technically the same approach could be done to File Manager.
+Actually this is what TotalFinder does under Snow Leopard using mach_override.

 ## History